MariyaSpasova-Git/story-spoiler-qa-project/README.md

 - Use the issue types Requirement, Use Case, Test Case, Bug, and Query.
 - Verify the link between your Jira project and this GitHub repository.
 This allows commits containing the Jira issue key to appear directly on the Jira ticket for seamless traceability.

+---

+### Jira Access Note
+All Jira artifacts (Requirements, Use Cases, Test Cases, Bug Reports, and Queries) are maintained in a linked Jira project.
+Due to access restrictions, the project is private — however, examples or screenshots can be shared upon request.

+---

 ## Contact

 For any questions or feedback, please feel free to reach out.